ForceCLI/force/README.md

        test      Run apex tests
        security  Displays the OLS and FLS for a given SObject version   Display current version
-       push      Deploy single artifact from a local directory aura      Retrieve or deploy Aura components
+       apiversion   Set the Salesforce API version metadata is pulled with push      Deploy single artifact from a local directory aura      Retrieve or deploy Aura components
        password  See password status or reset password